MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-yaml.md

 > [!TIP]
 > To effectively use ALM, it's recommended to use solutions.
 [Canvas apps package](export-import-app-package.md) doesn't support ALM and should only be used for basic import and export capabilities when Dataverse isn't available.

-The source code files is created to with Dataverse Git Integration, eliminating the need for **.msapp** files.
+The source code files are created to with Dataverse Git Integration, eliminating the need for **.msapp** files.

 You can get the source code files either from the **.msapp** file or by using Power Platform CLI.